 A: Yes.
-The most important part of support of course is to make the gaming guns robust, water resistant and easy to use people, needing little support.
+The most important part of the support of course is to make the gaming guns robust, water-resistant and easy to use people, needing little support.
 Of course, we do provide ongoing tech support.
 Taking care of our customers is one of Battlefield Sports's founding values and our service team is the embodiment of that commitment.
 If you ever are in need of help with your Battlefield Sports equipment get in contact with us via chat, phone, or email; we are here for you.

 A. Laser Tag guns are made out of either aluminum or fiber re-enforced polycarbonate depending on the model.
 All come with 3 integrated infra-red sensors.
 All gaming guns have the predator muzzle flash.
-This is a light effect where 3 colored hyper-brights form a triangle shape and the infrared emitted is located in the center of the triangle.
+This is a light effect where 3 colored hyper-brights form a triangle shape and the infrared emitter is located in the center of the triangle.

-This muzzle light effect can be set, on boot up, to red, blue, while or no muzzle flash.
+This muzzle light effect can be set, on bootup, to red, blue, while or no muzzle flash.
 LEDs are also in the head-sensor domes these flash when a gamer is hit, and the light remains on when the gamer is killed.
 Of course the gaming gun automatically stops working when a gamer is deactivated so the gamer returns to their base and presses the button on the medic box.
 The computer inside the medic box will re-spawn the gaming gun so the gamer can go back to the battle for a bit of pay-back.

-The quad core motherboard inside the gaming gun is the heart of the SATR system.
+The quad-core motherboard inside the gaming gun is the heart of the SATR system.
 This motherboard controls the gaming gun including the real-time hit-feedback.
 Basically when a gamer shoots an enemy his gaming gun will issue a sound effect such as "casualty" and when a gamer shoots an enemy and kills them, his gaming gun SFX will say "Kill Confirmed."
 This voice feedback is available in many languages.

 The gaming gun also comes fitted with a large marine grade speaker.
-And a LCD to display the status of the gaming gun to the gamer in real-time.
+And an LCD to display the status of the gaming gun to the gamer in real-time.
 For example the display will show the number of H for hits and K for Kills.
 If the current game is timed, then the display will also have a timer count-down so each gamer knows how much time is left to achieve their mission objective.

 A: Read the Full Warranty terms, here.

 A: Yes, you get 1 battery per gun, included.
 If you want, spare batteries, then you will need 7.2 volt NiMH batteries (we recommend 4,000mAh or more, but 3,000mAh+ is ok).
-The lower the ampage just means you will need to re-charge more often.
+The lower the amperage just means you will need to re-charge more often.
 You will also need a charger.
 When you first get your gaming gun you will need to "condition" the battery.
 To do this you will need to first discharge the battery, then re-charge it, then repeat.
 We recommend charging the batteries at 1 amp or less, this might take a little longer but it extends your battery's life.
 These batteries last for ages, we have been using the same batteries for going on 2-3 years.
-The 4,000mAh batteries last for a lot of game play.
+The 4,000mAh batteries last for a lot of gameplay.
 Roughly 16 hours, depending on how much a player shoots.
 Any 7.2v 3,000amp or better Radio Controlled car 6-cell battery will suit.
 Battlefield Sports can provide you with these.
 The Blaster model has a Litho-ion battery.
 When shipping to some international destinations this model is shipped batteries not included.